ActionPL/duckstation_openbios_savestates/README.md

 <h2>Requirements</h2>

+* **UPDATE! - You can use [Arkadyzja Savestate Manager][5] to simplify the creation of savestates and correct descriptions!
+Just remember to use the latest game revision and ensure both controllers are set to DIGITAL!**
 * Use the latest revision of the game for the savestate **(if there is a valid reason to do otherwise - describe it)**.
 * Both controllers need to be enabled, on digital mode (NOT analog).
 * the game used to create the savestate has to be in the CHD file format **(and its filename must be named "GAME-ID000.chd")**.